How You Study Online

 Creative collaboration

-It's so important to feel part of your studying community.
+It's so important to feel part of your learning community.
 Find out more about how we encourage this atmosphere.

-We offer optional face-to-face events for our online students that usually happen twice a year.
+We offer optional in-person events for our online students that usually happen twice a year.
 While they're not essential, they'll be an enhancement to your chosen course.
-They're great opportunities to meet your course-mates and Tutors and to explore course related topics through additional activities and discussions.
+They're great opportunities to meet your peers and tutors and to explore course-related topics through additional activities and discussions.
 You'll get the chance to hear from industry experts, offering a wider professional context for your learning and a deeper insight into your chosen industry.

 Event dates and locations may vary.
 We'll cover the costs relating to the events themselves, so you'll just need to pay for your travel, accommodation, food and drink.
 More information about these events will be given to you when you start your course.